music-encoding/guidelines/_guidelines-v3/12-facsimiles/01-facsimileElements.md

 surface
 are provided alongside specification of two zones of interest within the surface:

-{% include plainExample.html example="examples/facsimiles/facsimiles-sample235.xml" valid="true" version=page.version %}
+{% include mei example="facsimiles/facsimiles-sample235.xml" valid="true" %}
 A {% include link elem="zone" %} element may contain {% include link elem="figDesc" %} or {% include link elem="graphic" %} elements that provide detailed descriptive information about the
 zone and additional images, e.g., at a different/higher resolution, of the rectangle defined